Policies and Procedures

 USF Policy 1-022 provides detailed information on university guidelines for consensual relationships.

 The holidays of several religious faiths occur throughout the academic year.
-Religious observance accommodations for employees and students should be provided as per USF System Policies #0-602 and #10-045.
-The following link contains a list of major religious observances for the remainder of 2014, beginning with the Jewish observance of Rosh Hashanah September 24-26: http://www.interfaithcalendar.org/2014.htm.
-Religious holidays for 2015 can also be accessed through this website
+Religious observance accommodations for employees and students should be provided as per USF Policies #0-602 and #10-045.
+The following link contains a list of major religious observances: http://www.interfaith-calendar.org/.

 USF Information Technology (IT) maintains the policies and standards held by the university.
 IT also provides technology support for MyUSF, email accounts, connecting from home, and work orders.
 IT can be reached at (813) 974-1222 or firstname.lastname@example.org.

-The USF Policy Index, maintained by the Office of the General Council, includes policies and guidelines in the administration, operation, and management of the various programs, services, facilities, and activities of the USF system.
+The USF Policy Index, maintained by the Office of the General Council, includes policies and guidelines in the administration, operation, and management of the various programs, services, facilities, and activities at USF.